 14. 1 in folly, 4 with separate entrance, 1 suitable for disabled.

-lounge, bar, library, restaurant, function facilities, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 12-acre garden.
+front-hall lounge, bar, library, restaurant, function facilities, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 12-acre gardens.

-allowed in bedrooms (not unattended), not in restaurant.
+allowed in bedrooms (not unattended), not in restaurant or kitchen garden.

 Amex, MasterCard, Visa.